• Templates & Playbooks

 Influencers, like a sales manager or a top AE, care more about daily workflow.
 How will this tool make their life easier or help them hit their personal quota?
 Your follow-up with them should focus on specific, practical benefits, like saving time on admin work or getting more replies on outreach.

-Engaged vs. Silent Prospects
+Following Up with Engaged vs. Quiet Prospects

 When a prospect is engaged, your job is to maintain momentum.
 Your follow-up should be prompt, recap the value you discussed, and outline clear, simple next steps.
 But most deals require multiple touchpoints.
 When a prospect goes quiet, don’t give up after one or two attempts.